dputhier/pygtftk/docs/source/ologram.rst

 **Example:** When not supplying a GTF, you can use --more-bed.
 The following example will look for pairwise enrichment of the file in input (p, here *query.bed* with the regions defined in --more-bed : here with *A.bed*, then with *B.bed*, then with *C.bed*.

 .. command-output::
 	gtftk ologram -ms 40 -mn 10 -p query.bed --more-bed A.bed B.bed C.bed -z -c hg38 -V 3 --force-chrom-peak --force-chrom-more-bed
   :shell:

-RQ : NOW I NO LONGER NEED TO SPECIFY MORE-BED-LABELS NO ?
-NEED TO AMEND THE DOCUMENTAION AND THE FUNCTION NOTES TO REFLECT THAT